 austraLYSIS also creates jazz and improvised musics.
 The austraLYSIS Electroband is our unique forum for computer-interactive and networked improvisation, using both acoustic and electroacoustic sound, compositional patches written in MAX/MSP/JITTER, and sound processing both live and mediated by such patches.
 The Electroband, a morphing combination of Roger Dean, Sandy Evans, Phil Slater and Greg White, is developing both as a single 'hyperinstrument' (in the terminology of Tod Machover), and as a polymorphic ensemble with orchestral and industrial sound capacities.
-The first austraLYSIS Electroband CD, Present Tense (TP 109) was released in late 1997; newer work is included on Resounding in the Mirrors. austraLYSIS made a major live webcast in the international 'Cathedral' 48 hour event, December 2001.
-More recent recording releases are included in the CD-Rom released with Dean's book Hyperimprovisation: Computer Interactive Sound Improvisation (A-R Editions, USA 2003), and in the new album on Tall Poppies, Sonic Stones (Tall Poppies 182, 2006).
+The first austraLYSIS Electroband CD, Present Tense (TP 109), was released in late 1997; newer work is included on Resounding in the Mirrors. austraLYSIS made a major live webcast in the international 'Cathedral' 48 hour event, and this piece Memeing ex Cathedra was released in 2006 on the CD Sonic Stones (TP 182), which also includes the acousmatic piece Piano Stones by Dean.
+More recent recording releases are included in the CD-Rom released with Dean's book Hyperimprovisation: Computer Interactive Sound Improvisation (A-R Editions, USA 2003).